FREQUENTLY ASKED QUESTIONS

-Which bike for which event – MTB or Gravel?
+Which bike should I use – MTB or Gravel?

 Are e-bikes allowed on your events?

-E-bikes are welcome on our events, and ride timing for the event includes an e-bike category.
+E-bikes are welcome on our events*.
 When you book your place on the event, just tick the “E-bike” box on the booking form.

 *To be allowed on this event, e-bikes must meet the definition of an ‘electrically assisted pedal cycle’ (EAPC) and be legal for use on UK roads and bridleways without a licence.
 For the definition and restrictions applying to an EAPC, see the government information at https://www.gov.uk/electric-bike-rules.
 Any bike that does not meet the definition of an EAPC, or that has been modified to exceed the restictions to an EAPC in the UK will not be permitted on our events.

-I’ve entered an event.
-When will my information and bike number be sent to me?
+When will my event information / GPS / bike number be sent to me?